Microsoft-community/Community-website/src/wiki/keyboard-shortcuts.md

 Mastering keyboard shortcuts can significantly enhance your productivity on Windows.

-This article will introduce you to the essential shortcuts that will help you navigate the new operating system with ease.
+This article will introduce you to the essential shortcuts that will help you navigate the operating system with ease.

 ## General shortcuts (applies to all versions of Windows)